Our Team

 m.smullen@uci.edu

-Em is a first-year PhD student in the Cognitive Science department.
+Em is a second-year PhD student in the Cognitive Science department.
 They study abstraction, relational reasoning, and concept representation in both human and artificial minds.
 Em is also interested in merging computational, philosophical, and psychological methods to understand the cognitive processes underlying moral judgment.
 Outside of lab, they can be found reading existentialist texts, lying in the grass, or producing odd performance art.

 GRADUATE STUDENT